vitelabs/vite-wiki/docs/tutorial/contract/contract.md

 The manner how these transactions are written to the ledger and how they are confirmed are also asynchronous.
 A "snapshotted" contract request transaction means the contract call is successfully initiated.
 A "snapshotted" contract response transaction indicates the contract call is complete.

+There is no return value in asynchronous contract.
+Execution result should be returned to the caller by callback, which actually yields a new transaction after current execution process has completed.

 ## Who is Responsible for Executing Smart Contract

 When smart contract is created, the owner should designate a delegated consensus group.
 The delegated nodes in the group will execute the smart contract and generate transaction block using DPoS algorithm.